Magic-JD/is-fast/README.md

 - **Windows**: `%APPDATA%\is-fast\config.toml`

 If the `--generate-config` command is used a copy of the default configuration will be placed there automatically.

-# Configuration

-This guide explains how different elements in your `config.toml` file affect the parsing of HTML content for display.

 ## 🏷 Block Elements
 ### Definition